-Michael D. Blanchard represents clients in all facets of securities litigation, securities enforcement actions and internal investigations.
-Michael has obtained numerous dismissals at the pleading stage including dismissal of a 1933 Act class action which Forbes magazine called a “stunning class action victory.”
-Michael is currently representing a special litigation committee of the board of directors of a Fortune 100 company in connection with an investigation of a shareholder demand and is defending a securities exchange in class actions related to high-frequency trading.
+Michael D. Blanchard represents clients in all facets of shareholder litigation, class actions, securities enforcement matters investigations and business disputes.
+Michael has obtained numerous dismissals at the pleading stage, including, for example, the dismissal of a 1933 Act class action which Forbes magazine called a “stunning class action victory.”
+Where dismissal is not achievable, Michael has successfully tried cases to judges and juries alike, and successfully litigated numerous appeals.

-Prior to joining Morgan Lewis, Michael was a partner of another international law firm, where the litigation team was recognized by the Connecticut Law Tribune in 2013 and 2014 as a “Litigation Department of the Year.”
-Michael has also been recognized as “exceptional” by Legal 500.
+Michael splits his time between Boston and Hartford, where he serves as litigation practice leader.
+The Hartford litigation team was recently recognized by the Connecticut Law Tribune as the “Litigation Department of the Year,” for the third year in a row.
+Michael has also been recognized as “exceptional” by The Legal 500.

 David Lerner Associates, Inc.(1933 Act Class Action) — Obtained dismissal in New York federal court of 1933 Act class action alleging securities violations in connection with DLA’s role as best efforts underwriter and exclusive distributor of publicly issued, non-traded securities of a series of real estate investment trusts in what Forbes magazine called a “stunning class action victory.”
 Dismissal of the 1933 Act claims affirmed on appeal.